This post may contain affiliate links. Please read our disclosure policy.

 Artistic Silicone Cake Molds

-When you step into the world of designer cakes and sophisticated pastry, silicone molds are the gold standard.
+When you step into the world of designer cakes and sophisticated pastries, silicone molds are the gold standard.
 In fact, most pastry shops in Paris (France) use silicone molds to make their delicious and fancy pastries.

 And this is also what chef Ludivine is using most of the time to create mousse cakes and other pastries:

 "Silicone molds are incredible to make pastries.
-They are easy to use, have so many different designs and can transform a very simple recipe into a sophisticated pastry.
+They are easy to use, have so many different designs, and can transform a very simple recipe into a sophisticated pastry.

 I am fascinated by all the new techniques that are constantly coming out on how to make fancy pastries and love to learn something new every single day.

-As professional chefs, our job is about creating recipes and dishes, but it is also and most importantly about challenging ourselves everyday and being open to learn from others."
+As professional chefs, our job is about creating recipes and dishes, but it is also and most importantly about challenging ourselves every day and being open to learn from others."

 Recommended Artistic Cake Silicone Molds